kylesull30/GradesCalculator/Assignment6/UseCaseModel.md

 	1.1 The cashier visually verifies that the contents in the cart match the bill displayed on the POS System.

-	1.2 If the cashier determines the contents match then the cashier toches the "Verify" button on the POS System.
+	1.2 The cashier determines the contents match and touches the "Verify" button on the POS System.

 	1.3 The POS System asks the cashier to select the payment method by displaying options of: "Cash" or "Credit".

 	1.4 The cashier asks the customer how they want to pay.

-	1.5 The customer responds with credit.
+	1.5 The customer responds with credit and the cashier selects the "Credit" button.

 	1.6 The customer hands their credit card to the cashier.